ELM: Leadership Formation

 They are submitted at three points throughout the program:

 A key component of leadership is a commitment to ongoing formation, after formal formation has ended.
 The OEEC offers a variety of opportunities for ongoing formation in parish ministry.

-Future costs for the ELM leadership formation program are anticipated to be $900/person.
 The breakdown of cost includes but is not limited to:

 - Cost of courses

 - Cost of formation days